 A Progress Report on How Georgia Supports Its Youngest Children & Their Families

-GEEARS will release the Early Childhood Check-Up annually to help policymakers, community leaders, and others measure progress, considering both year-over-year changes and general five-year trends*.
+GEEARS releases the Early Childhood Checkup annually to help policymakers, community leaders, and others measure progress, considering both year-over-year changes and general five-year trends.

 Why Early Childhood?